How to Become a Forensic Technician: Duties, Requirements, Certifications, Job Outlook, and Salary

 What Does a Forensic Crime Lab Technician Do?

-The primary job of a crime lab technician is to use scientific equipment, various testing methods, and laboratory findings to procure and document evidence for law enforcement.
-This analysis also helps legal investigators identify the clues that are most relevant to their cases.
+The primary job of a crime lab technician is to use the latest in scientific equipment and forensic technology, along with various testing methods and laboratory findings, to procure and document evidence for law enforcement.
+This highly scientific analysis also helps legal investigators identify the most relevant clues to their cases.

 - Setting up, maintaining, and cleaning laboratory equipment